smartflutist661/rfantasy-bingo-stats/docs/2025/pirates.md

 ## Most Read Books

 - **The Adventures of Amina al-Sirafi** by Shannon Chakraborty, read 96 times
-- **Tress of the Emerald Sea** by Brandon Sanderson, read 51 times
+- ***TIE***: **The Wisteria Society of Lady Scoundrels** by India Holton and **Tress of the Emerald Sea** by Brandon Sanderson, each read 51 times
-- **The Wisteria Society of Lady Scoundrels** by India Holton, read 50 times
 - **Of Monsters and Mainframes** by Barbara Truelove, read 43 times
 - **All Systems Red** by Martha Wells, read 36 times
+- **The Red Scholar’s Wake** by Aliette de Bodard, read 28 times

-**TOTAL**: 1435 books read, with 562 unique titles.
+**TOTAL**: 1435 books read, with 554 unique titles.
 707 books were claimed to qualify for hard mode.
-415 books were used only once for this square.
+407 books were used only once for this square.
 Skipped 67 times.
 Substituted 46 times.

 ## Most Read Authors

 - Shannon Chakraborty, read 102 times
 - Brandon Sanderson, read 60 times
-- India Holton, read 57 times
+- India Holton, read 58 times
 - Martha Wells, read 55 times
 - Barbara Truelove, read 45 times

-**TOTAL**: 1452 total authors read, with 395 unique.
+**TOTAL**: 1455 total authors read, with 385 unique.
-249 authors were used only once for this square.
+239 authors were used only once for this square.

 ### Author demographics